-We've compiled some links to online resources for anyone who wants to better understand ocean issues in these parts of the world, but in particular for high school debaters, who are addressing the topic of ocean exploration and development during the 2014-2015 academic year.
+We've compiled some links to online resources specifically for high school debaters, who addressed this topic during the 2014-2015 academic year, but also for anyone who wants to better understand ocean issues in these parts of the world.

 - Below you'll find Resources for Oceans and East Asia compiled by the KU Center for East Asian Studies (CEAS).